ClementNerma/NightOS/docs/FOREWORD.md

 ## What NightOS isn't

 Unlike other operating systems such as Linux which are able to run on a very wide variety of devices, the goal of NightOS is not to be as flexible as this would require to make some big compromises and hugely complexify the system.
-Here is a list of things NightOS won't do:
+Here is a list of things NightOS isn't designed for running on:

-* Running on embedded devices
+* Embedded devices
-* Running on multi-CPU computers (although this decision might change in the future)
+* Multi-CPU computers (although this decision might change in the future)
+* Non-64-bit CPU architectures
-* Running on 32-bit devices
+* Headless devices (such as servers)

 ## What's the project's structure?